 Spend a day in Minami, the vibrant southern hub of Osaka.
 Dotonbori is a popular neighborhood known for being the entertainment hub of the city, packed with markets, theatres, and authentic Japanese charm.

 Shinsaibashi-suji is one of Osaka’s longest-covered shopping streets, lined with shops, restaurants, karaoke booths, and more.
-The streets adjacent to the riverwalk are dotted with tasty street food vendors.
+The streets adjacent to the riverwalk are dotted with tasty street food stalls.

-A night out in Shinsaibashi is a must, with some of Osaka’s most vibrant bars and clubs in the area.
+A night out in Shinsaibashi is a must, with some of Osaka’s most vibrant bars and clubs in the area… It’s starting to look like you’re going to need a good hostel in Osaka soon, she’s a banger!
+I stayed at The Stay Osaka and would def recommend it!

 For your second day, head to Kita – the trendy historic downtown area in northern Osaka.
 Here you can marvel at Osaka Castle and catch some vitamin D in the surrounding park.